-Consider what we do: Third Party Acquisitions.
+Consider what we do: Acquisitions-as-a-Service.
 Multifamily investments have been a pillar of the commercial real estate market for a long time; if anything, the market has arguably picked up steam and visibility in the past few years.
 Through it all, many practices have largely stayed the same.
 So why retain a third-party provider now?
 Why fix something that isn’t broken?

 For one good reason: There are better ways to do it.

 In current scenarios, every acquisition requires huge expenditures of time, money and manpower.
 The numbers alone are brutal: Ahead of every acquisition, the investor evaluates 200 or more properties, digs in on 30 to 60, negotiates on 10 to 20, and eventually, maybe, acquires. . .one.
 It gets worse: While the ROI through this approach is often questionable, there’s an even greater cost in missed opportunities.

 Does that sound like good business, or can it be improved?

 Things are like this because even the most prolific investment entity makes only a handful of deals every year.
 That means starting from scratch each time—going through all listed properties in the target region, submerging researchers in massive volumes of raw data to develop intelligence on each neighborhood’s prospects, seeking out properties that may not even be listed, and so on.

 Now consider again what we do at Offerd.
 With the Acquisitions-as-a-Service model, the information and expertise are already at hand.
 The wheel has been invented, and it’s right there.